ActivityWatch/activitywatch-old/README.md

 ## Output datastructure
-Each item has the following data
+Each item has the following data:
  - Page title
  - Path of executable (including name of executable) with timestamp as well as label if idle/afk.
  - Optional metadata